njgarner/CSC289-Flashcard-Generator/README.md

 ## Features

-* Local server powered by Django for testing and learning software tools and techniques.
+* **Local Development Server:** Powered by Django, enabling hands-on testing, development, and experimentation with modern web application techniques.
-* Cloud-based server powered by AWS for deployment and public use.
+* **Cloud Deployment:** Hosted on a cloud-based server via AWS, providing reliable access for public users and real-world deployment experience.
-* Comprehensive documentation following **Agile** principles.
+* **Agile Documentation:** Thorough and evolving documentation aligned with Agile principles, ensuring transparency, iteration, and collaboration throughout the development lifecycle.
-* Resources on relevant software testing frameworks and practices.
+* **Testing & Framework Resources:** Includes guidance and examples on software testing practices such as **BDD**, **TDD**, and usage of relevant tools to ensure code quality and maintainability.

 ## Sections
 | Section | Topic           |